slgarty/4-7-QASite/README.md

 *Note: This application was built as a clone stackoverflow.com*

 This project focuses on many-to-many database relationships with Entity Framework Core and cookie authentication.
-It uses C# ASP.NET, MVC, Entity Framework Core, LINQ to SQL, HTML Razor,  JQuery, and Ajax.
+It uses C# ASP.NET, MVC, Entity Framework Core,  HTML Razor,  JQuery, and Ajax.

 ## To Run this Project: